dorcoh/blog/_posts/2021-02-01-multiple-treatment.md

 \end{aligned}
 $$

-Notice that $f(x, t)$ explicitly models the relationship between treatment, covariates and outcome, then it might be more prone to errors.
+Notice that $f(x, t)$ explicitly models the relationship between treatment, covariates and outcome, thus, it might be more prone to errors.
-This method can be extended to use two learners, where each one models a single treatment group.
-The notation we use for a single learner is **S-Learner** and **T-Learner** in the case of two learners, in our experiments we examine both variants.
-Lastly, these methods are also reviewed in [5], which suggests a build upon **T-Learner**.
+This method can be extended to use two learners, where each one of the learners models a single treatment group.
+We use the notation of **S-Learner** for a single learner, and **T-Learner** for two learners.
+In our experiments we examine both variants.
+Lastly, these methods are also reviewed in [5] who introduced **X-Learner**, a specialized learner for cases of unbalanced trials (i.e., where one treatment group is relatively larger than the other groups).

-Following is a sample Python code for estimating the ATE with Covariate Adjustment (using a single learner):
+Following is a Python code sample for estimating the ATE with Covariate Adjustment (using a single learner):

 ```python
 def ate_by_covariate_adjustment(X: pandas.DataFrame,